surfer77/fren-pet-docs/docs/Overview/pvp.md

 The winner can get up to 0.5% of the loser's points, which directly affects ETH rewards.

-### Up to 0.5%

-The bonk system has been modified to be fairer to everyone.
-Most of the time, you can only win what you can lose (exception for low level pets).

-- if you have less than 20 000 points (potential loss < 100 points):
+Here's how it works:

+1. If you have fewer than 20,000 points:
-	- you can win up to 100 points by attacking other players.
-If that pet's points don't allow you to win 100 points, you only win what that pet can lose.
+   - When you attack another player's pet, you can win up to 100 points.
+   - If the other pet doesn't have enough points for you to win 100 points, you only win what they can afford to lose.

-- if you have more than 20 000 points:
+2. If you have more than 20,000 points:
-	- if you attack a pet and you win:
-		- if that pet has less points than you, you can only win as many points as they can lose
+   - If you attack and win against a pet with fewer points than you, you can only win as many points as they could afford to lose.
-		- if that pet has more points than you, you can only win as many points as you can lose
+   - If you attack and win against a pet with more points than you, you can only win as many points as you could afford to lose.

-	- if you attack a pet and you lose:
+3. If you attack and lose:
-		- if you have less points than that pet, you lose 0.5% of your points
+   - If you have fewer points than the pet you attacked, you lose 0.5% of your points.
-		- if you **are stronger** than that pet, with more points, there is a formula involved to calculate your loss. **Example**: If you attack a pet than can lose 150 points, with 70% chance of winning, you can lose `150 + (150 * 70%) = 255 points`.
-With always the limit of 0.5% of your points: if you can only lose 200 points, you will only lose 200 and not 255.
-This is to limit bullying of weaker pets.
+   - If you have more points than the pet you attacked, there's a formula to figure out how many points you lose.
+For example, if you attack a pet that could lose 150 points, with a 70% chance of winning, you could lose up to 255 points.
+However, there's a limit of 0.5% of your total points.
+So if you could only lose 200 points, you'd only lose 200, not 255.
+This is to prevent stronger players from bullying weaker ones.

 ## Defense and Attack Score